Create a Money Goal for 2018

 1. Write Your Dreams

-What was your top money goal for 2015?
-Are you getting close?
-If yes, keep up the good work.
-If not, sit down with your spouse and create a new, specific goal to reach by the end of the year, like contributing an extra $2,000 to your 401(k).
+What was your top money goal for 2017?
+Did you reach it?
+If yes, think about how you can build on that goal.
+If not, sit down with your spouse and create a new, specific goal for next year, like contributing an extra $2,000 to your 401(k).

 If you aren’t married, grab a quiet table at your favorite coffee shop and ask yourself the same question—in your head, of course.

 While you’re dreaming, write down some long-term money goals as well.
 What does life look like for you in five, 10, and 20 years?
-Will you be vacationing in South America?
+Will you be vacationing on a beach?
 Remodeling your ’80s kitchen?
 Giving outrageously to the charity of your choice?

 Dreams aren’t always easy to nail down.
 That’s why it’s so important to write them out and revisit them often.